-Introduction 3

-1. Introduction of the final report 3

-Analysis of Socio-Economic Variables of the Transport Sector in Vanuatu 8

-2. Socio-economic dimensions 8

-4. Barriers in reducing transport GHG emission of Vanuatu 31

-5. Low carbon vision and targets 44

-6. Proposed measures on EV uptake in Vanuatu 49

-7. Organization of the Capacity Building Seminar and 2nd Stakeholder’s consultation 84

-8. Recommendations 87

-Annexes 89
+Annexes 92

 Introduction

 1. Introduction of the final report

 Currently, the Republic of Vanuatu lacks technical and financial resources as well as in-country expertise to conduct a feasibility study for low emission land transport sector.
 Therefore, Vanuatu has requested technical assistance to the Climate Technology Centre & Network (CTCN) to study the land transport sector and clearly identify the feasibility of reducing GHG emissions through the implementation of energy efficiency measures in Vanuatu’s land transport sector.